Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Benchmarks for Zero-Shot E2E SLU

 For fair comparison, in the above two datasets, we provide $D^{A \shortrightarrow L, t} $ that has the same size and speech as $D^{A \shortrightarrow T, t} $.
 The $D^{A \shortrightarrow L, t} $ is only used to learn ${\Theta}^{A \shortrightarrow L, t}$ and not applied to learn our $\tilde{\Theta}^{A \shortrightarrow L}$.

 We use the full SLURP test set as the test set in MiniPS2SLURP, and half of the dev set in SLUE-VoxPopuli as the test set in VoxPopuli2SLUE.
-The dataset statistics, data annotations, and data usages are in Table~\ref{tab:dataset_stats} with sample data in Table~\ref{table:data_example}.
+The dataset statistics, data annotations, and data usages are in Table~\ref{tab:dataset_stats} with sample data in Table~\ref{table:data_example} and domain similarity analysis in Sec.~\ref{sec:domain_similarity}.